FiendFyre903/Bandit.wargame/BANDIT.md

 This writeup details my approach to solving bandit questions and commands used. <br>
 -Arnav Sahu

-# I will finish the writeup by 12th, i have done the levels already
 ---
 ## Connecting to server
 <b>LEVEL GOAL</b> </br>